Create a Website Account - Manage notification subscriptions, save form progress and more.

-If you have received a violation door hanger from our property maintenance inspector, please follow and execute the instructions that are listed for you.
+If a violation door hanger has been received from our property maintenance inspector, please follow and its listed instructions.
 On the door hanger, the property maintenance inspector will provide you with a date for re-inspection.
-You must resolve the issues on the door hanger prior to that date.
+It is required for the resident to resolve the issues on the door hanger prior to that date.
 For more information, contact the property maintenance inspector at the Building and Safety Division of the Community Development Department at 847-671-8555.

 The Building and Safety Division inspects all multi-family apartment units at least once a year.
 The Village Code mandates a clean and safe environment with basic utilities for all multi-family dwellings.
-You may inform us of your concerns by completing the Village's online service form here, and your name will be kept confidential.
-Please remember that the Village is limited to addressing code violation issues and cannot intervene with your landlord in disputes concerning rent, deposits, pets, etc.
+Please inform us of your concerns by completing the Village's online service form here, and your name will be kept confidential.
+Please be aware that the Village is limited to addressing code violation issues and cannot intervene with your landlord in disputes concerning rent, deposits, pets, etc.

 Yes.
 The application process is the same for applicants who are both contractors and homeowners.
 However, homeowners who wish to work on the proposed project themselves must fill out a Certification of Responsibility Form here.
 This form states that the homeowner is responsible for abiding by the Village’s building codes and correcting any deficiencies.

 If you believe that the nuisance is violating the Village Code, you can make an anonymous report.
 Please complete the Village Online Service Form here, or call 847-671-8555.
 If you submit an online form your information will be kept confidential.
 If you are in immediate danger, or a crime is being committed, call 911.
 Please remember that the Village can enforce the code based on what we can observe.